demishtigov/e-commerce/README.md

-# This is a fullsatck project, which is made on NextJS using Sanity (CMS)
+# This is a fullsatck project which is made on NextJS using Sanity (CMS)

 ## Getting Started
 To get started developing right away: